Milestone-Proposal:Thin Film Hall Elements

 200-250 word abstract describing the significance of the technical achievement being proposed, the person(s) involved, historical context, humanitarian and social impact, as well as any possible controversies the advocate might need to review.

-Thin film Hall elements made its commercial debut in 1983, marking a revolutionary milestone in magnetic sensing technology.
-We focused on InSb, compound semiconductor that had previously been overlooked due to its difficulty in industrial mass production.
-By using thin film InSb vacuum-deposited on mica, its sensitivity and temperature characteristics were improved.
-Thin film InSb was then attached to magnetic ferrite material, and Hall elements were fabricated using photolithography process.
-Magnetic amplification structure was then formed on top of the ferrite chip, which was then packaged in plastic, creating a mass-production process.
-Unlike conventional Hall elements, these Hall elements can be applied to standard automated mounting processes, enabling a wide range of applications in both home and industrial equipment.
-These Hall elements became a fundamental component of DC brushless motors.
-Compared to brushed motors, DC brushless motors offer longer life, lower noise, and smaller, thinner components due to their non-contact nature.
-They were first used in VCRs, PC FDDs, CD-ROMs, and cooling fans, contributing significantly to the development of these components.
-Subsequently, These Hall elements were applied to cooling fans in servers and air conditioners, contributing to energy savings around the world, and to drive motors in power tools, making them significantly more compact.
-By 2025, a total of 40 billion Hall elements had been sold, and they have remained the foundation of magnetic sensing.
-Its enduring legacy reflects both the ingenuity of its commercialization in 1983 and the adaptability of sensor technology to evolving market and technological demands.
-(249words)
+Thin film Hall elements made their commercial debut in 1983, marking a revolutionary milestone in magnetic sensing technology.
+Our focus was on indium antimonide (InSb), a compound semiconductor that had previously been overlooked due to challenges in industrial-scale production.
+By vacuum-depositing thin film InSb onto mica substrates, we significantly improved its sensitivity and temperature characteristics.
+The thin film InSb was then attached to magnetic ferrite material, and Hall elements were fabricated using photolithography.
+A magnetic amplification structure was formed by mounting the ferrite chip on the Hall elements, which was subsequently packaged in plastic—establishing a viable mass-production process.
+Unlike conventional Hall elements, these new devices were compatible with standard automated mounting processes, enabling widespread application in both consumer and industrial electronics.
+They became a key component in the development of DC brushless motors, which offer longer lifespan, reduced noise, and more compact designs due to their non-contact operation.
+These motors were first adopted in VCRs, PC floppy disk drives, CD-ROMs, and cooling fans, playing a crucial role in the evolution of these technologies.
+Later, the Hall elements were integrated into cooling fans for servers and air conditioners, contributing to global energy savings.
+They also enabled significant miniaturization of drive motors in power tools.
+By 2025, over 40 billion Hall elements had been sold, underscoring their foundational role in magnetic sensing.
+Their enduring legacy reflects both the ingenuity of their commercialization in 1983 and the adaptability of sensor technology to meet evolving market and technological demands.

 IEEE technical societies and technical councils within whose fields of interest the Milestone proposal resides.